Achintya-Gupta-Individual/FuriganaBot/README.md

 # FuriganaBot
 It's a pretty roughshod amalgamation of a number of libraries, so it's going to be jank.
 LMK if you know any quick improvements.
 1. Follow [this](https://cloud.google.com/vision/docs/setup), it'll give you a key file, assign the path to the environment variable "GOOGLE_APPLICATION_CREDENTIALS" on line 8.
-You'll need to put in payment details for this, but you'll only be charged if you do more than a 1000 requests (images) - and then it's still pretty cheap.
+You'll need to put in payment details for this, but you'll only be charged if you do more than a 1000 requests per month (images) - and then it's still pretty cheap.
 2. Install the necessary dependancies in terminal:
 ```pip install --upgrade google-cloud-vision watchdog pyperclip```
 3. Install [yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami?hl=en-US) on your browser and enable clipboard text monitoring.